Odisseuss/homebridge-bme680/README.md

 temperature/humidity/VOC/barometric pressure sensor service plugin for [Homebridge](https://github.com/nfarina/homebridge).

-* Display of temperature and humidity from a BME680 connected to a RaspberryPI.
+* Display of temperature, humidity and air quality score from a BME680 connected to a RaspberryPI.

 Uses [bme680-sensor](https://www.npmjs.com/package/bme680-sensor)

+Uses the algorithm used by pimoroni in their [bme680-sensor-air-quality-example](https://github.com/pimoroni/bme680-python/blob/master/examples/indoor-air-quality.py) to compute the air quality score

 ## Installation
 1. Install Homebridge using `npm install -g homebridge`